 - Your deceased spouse's estate has not elected to file a separate return on his or her behalf; and

 - Neither of you is individually liable for the payment ofchild or spousal support, or another liability to the PADepartment of Public Welfare.

-If you and your spouse made separate estimated payments, you should file separate taxreturns, each claiming only your own payments.
+FILING TIP: If you and your spouse made separate estimated payments, you should file separate taxreturns, each claiming only your own payments.
 If you andyour spouse made your estimated payments jointly, youshould file a joint tax return.
 However, if you and your spousemade estimated payments jointly and because of PA guidelines you must file separate tax returns, you must allocatethe payments by completing Form REV-459B, Consent toTransfer, Adjust or Correct PA Estimated Personal IncomeTax Account.
 The form must be completed in its entirety, showing the total number of payments made for the year andthe amount of the payments to be transferred to the spouse.